Global Alliance for Improved Nutrition: Partnerships and Summits

-On the 7th and 8 December 2021, one year later than originally planned due to the global COVID-19 pandemic, the Nutrition for Growth (N4G) Summit 2021 was held.
+On 7 and 8 December 2021, one year later than originally planned due to the global COVID-19 pandemic, the Nutrition for Growth (N4G) Summit 2021 was held.
 The Summit resulted in 396 commitments made by government departments and ministries, international organisations, donor organisations, private sector businesses, civil society organisations and academic/research institutions.
 In the run-up to the Summit, GAIN, together with the Access to Nutrition Initiative had been supporting the Business Constituency Group (BCG).
 The BCG originated from the Building Business Contributions for the 2020 Global Nutrition Summit conference that took place in The Hague on 25–26 June 2019.
 GAIN responded to a request from the UK Department for International Development (DFID) and the UN Food and Agriculture Organization (FAO) to lead consultations on building business contributions as part of this work.
 GAIN published its commitments for N4G and registered a commitment on large-scale food fortification and diet quality for consumers at the bottom of the pyramid in the Nutrition Accountability Framework.